jeffjaehoyang/jeffyang.io/jeffyang.io/_data/blog/single_source_shortest_path.md

 date: 2019-12-15T12:12:25.364Z
 title: 'Finding the Shortest Path From A to Anywhere'
 thumbnail: /assets/dijkstra_cover.png
+metaDescription: A blog post on the Dijkstra's Algorithm
+category: Coding Challenge
 ---

 In this post, I would like to take a slightly different approach and write about an algorithm that I learned about in a classroom setting.
 While taking a computer science course in data structures and algorithms this quarter, I found the graph data structure and related algorithms to be particularly fascinating, as graphs can be applied in real-life to represent virtually anything from friendships to geographic maps.
 Although far from being an expert on this topic, I am going to make an attempt to dissect perhaps the most famous graph algorithm and its practical application.
 Take a bow, introducing Dijkstra's algorithm and the single source shortest path problem.